Our Work

 Caring for Collections

 Artworks, famine-era documents, agricultural machinery, vernacular furniture and children’s toys are just some of the intriguing objects to be found within unique collections, which were gathered in Ireland’s great houses over centuries.
-Each Irish Heritage Trust property also represents a collection of important architectural and decorative features, including intricate door cases, window architraves, plasterwork and mouldings.
+Each individual Irish Heritage Trust historic property also represents a collection of important architectural and decorative features, including intricate door cases, window architraves, plasterwork and mouldings.
 We care for all these items, as well as museum artefacts, ranging from farmhouse furniture to 19th-century photographic plates and extensive gardens and estates.

-We draw on expert knowledge and advice in our conservation work, so that we can care for our collections appropriately.
+The Irish Heritage Trust draws on expert knowledge and advice in our conservation work, so that we can care for our collections appropriately.
+We work closely with conservation architects, painting conservators and restorers, textile conservators and furniture restorers.
 We also employ traditional craftsmanship, as far as possible, to preserve the important skills that helped to shape our houses, gardens, and collections.

 Why is Constant Conservation Needed?